 Now, if we return to our “The Sermon on the Mount” study and re-read Yeshua’s words this time from the ancient Hebrew text of Matthew, then You heard that it was said … Moreover, I say to you … will lead to a quite different conclusion.
 Namely, that the Messiah has not changed, abolished, contrasted, or opposed the Torah of YHVH, but He simply emphasized the meaning of His Father’s laws by giving them more weight when He was saying “Moreover, I say to you”.

 While reading, we may notice other differences between the Hebrew and Greek texts.
-In other studies, we also noted that as far as there are any differences, they are not in behalf of the Greek text.
+In other studies, we also noted that as far as there are any differences, they are not on behalf of the Greek text.

 You heard what was said to those of old, “You shall not murder” and whoever murders is guilty of judgment of death.
 Moreover, I say to you that whoever angers his companion is guilty of judgement … (Mat 5:21-22)

 You heard what was said to those of old, “You shall not commit adultery”.
 Moreover, I say to you that everyone who sees a woman and covets her has already committed adultery with her in his heart.
-If your right eyes seduces you, put it out and cast it from you.
+If your right eyes seduce you, put it out and cast it from you.
 Also, if your hand seduces you, cut it off … (Mat 5:27-28)

-And again Yeshua said to his disciples: You heard what was said to those of long ago that everyone who leaves his wife and divorces her is to give her a certificate of divorce.
+And again, Yeshua said to his disciples: You heard what was said to those of long ago that everyone who leaves his wife and divorces her is to give her a certificate of divorce.
 Moreover, I say to you that that everyone who leaves his wife and divorces her is to give her a certificate of divorce.
 But concerning adultery, he is the one who commits adultery and he who takes her commits adultery.
 (Mat 5:31-32)

-Again, you heard what was said to those of old, “You shall not swear by My Name falsely”, and shall return your oath to Yehovah.
+Again, you heard what was said to those of old, “You shall not swear by My Name falsely” and shall return your oath to Yehovah.
 Moreover, I say to you, do not swear falsely at all, neither by the heaven, because it is Elohim’s throne … (Mat 5:33-37)

-Let us stop for a moment here.
+Let us pause for a moment here.
 In this example, it is very difficult to ignore the difference between Hebrew and Greek.
 In Greek, Jesus is saying, “Those of old were prohibited to swear falsely in the [explicit] Name of the Father, but you are prohibited to swear at all.”
 The Greek text has omitted the word “falsely”.

-In Hebrew, however, Yeshua is reiterating the Third Commandment by emphasizing with “Moreover, do not swear falsely in the Name of My Father at all.”
+According to the Hebrew text of Matthew, however, Yeshua is reiterating the Third Commandment by emphasizing with “Moreover, do not swear falsely in the Name of My Father at all.”
 “Falsely” is in the Hebrew text and the prohibition is in full force, while Greek is inconsistent and dubious as to why the Messiah would have made such a change in the Covenant.

 Why would Yeshua have made such an explicit prohibition against swearing falsely in the Name of YHVH?
 He did it because at that time the Pharisees had interpreted the Third Commandment of the Covenant thus: “One cannot swear falsely in the explicit Name of the Creator, but he can as long as the Name is not explicitly mentioned.”
 What it means is that one can swear falsely in the heaven, by the earth, even by Jerusalem, as long as the Name is not in the oath.
 But Yeshua has said, “Do not swear falsely at all!
 Neither by the heavens, etc.”